WestJet promises full refunds on flights cancelled by pilot strike - Red Deer Advocate

-MONTREAL — WestJet Airlines is promising to provide full refunds if flights are cancelled because of a possible pilots strike.
+MONTREAL — WestJet Airlines is trying to assuage passenger anxiety by promising to provide full refunds if flights are cancelled because of a possible pilots strike.

 However, a passenger said that simply offering a refund may not resolve the traveller’s problem because tickets purchased just before flights typically cost more.